 Basecamp is another remote work platform with multiple communication features.
 You can create forums, instant messaging, teams, and check-ins.
 Moreover, the program has various virtual water cooler setups as well.
-You can post a personal poll for teammates, start a group chat, have virtual meetings, etc.
+You can post a personal poll for teammates, start a group chat, have virtual meetings, play water cooler games etc.

 3 How to make a Virtual Water Cooler for remote teams?